 Lost time equals lost money.
 Pitch first, write later.
 Because in the four or more hours you spent writing a piece that would only eventually pay $25 for GoNOMAD.com you could have written an article for at least 20 MAGAZINES that would pay you minimum, MINIMUM $300-400 for the same quality work.

 And what if you could have saved that lost time—or, worse, found out in advance that if you had done it a little differently the editor would have liked it.
-Or, that they have a piece on the exact same topic about to run—by just sending a short query email?
+Or, that they have a piece on the exact same topic about to run—by just sending a short query email to pitch first?

 It kills me.
 Sorry, I know I already said that.